Receive and Register your Kit

 See Your Results

 The purchase location of your sample will be identified on a map of Canada.
 The resulting DNA barcode is compared against thousands of seafood species collected from around the world to see if what you bought corresponds correctly to the label.
-Check back here to learn about what you found.
+Check back here to learn about what was found.

 Q: How do I get a kit under this program?

 A: SeaChoice has already selected the participants for the second phase of this program in 2018.
 Stay tuned for more opportunities to participate in the future!